mqasimkh/uvm_lab_3/README.md

 ### 6. Connecting to DUT

 Connected with DUT and ran the simulation.

-The first
+The LSB 2 bits of header represents the channel and remaining bits represents number of packets.

 Results as expected.